TIERS/dwm1001-uwb-firmware/README.md

 ## How to program the devices
 # Initiator
-	1. Go to dwm1001-examples/examples/ss_twr_init but replace the files ss_init_main.c and main.c with the ones of the same name provided in the folder Initiator (inside of the Autocalibration folder or the Localization folder depending on your objective).
+	1. Open the project inside dwm1001-examples/examples/ss_twr_init but replace the files ss_init_main.c and main.c with the ones of the same name provided in the folder Initiator (inside of the Autocalibration or Localization folder depending on your objective).
 	2. Paste the file shared_var.h provided in this repository inside the folder dwm1001-examples/examples/ss_twr_init/SES/
-	3. Open the project in Segger, set the device ID to the desired value and click Build and Run
+	3. Open the project in Segger, set the device ID to the desired value, connect the target device via USB and click Build and Run.

 # Responders
+	1. Copy the folder dwm1001-examples/examples/ss_twr_init and change the name to ss_twr_resp to identify it.
-	1. Go to dwm1001-examples/examples/ss_twr_init but replace the files ss_init_main.c and main.c with the ones of the same name provided in folder Responder in this repository.
+	2. Replace the files ss_init_main.c and main.c with the ones of the same name provided in the folder Responder (inside of the Autocalibration or Localization folder depending on your objective).
-	2. Paste the file shared_var.h provided in this repository inside the folder dwm1001-examples/examples/ss_twr_init/SES/
+	2. Paste the file shared_var.h provided in this repository inside the folder dwm1001-examples/examples/ss_twr_resp/SES/
-	3. Open the project in Segger and click Build and Run
+	3. Open the project in Segger, set the device ID to the desired value, connect the target device via USB and click Build and Run.